This guide illustrates how to add Cumulus to a solo chain and use a relay chain to provide finality.

-There are, however, a few important differences between the two templates that are worth observing at the outset.
+However, there are a few important differences between the node and parachain templates that you should take note of at the outset.

-This pallet is designed to inject information about the parachain's registration into its own runtime.
+This pallet is designed to inject the unique parachain identifier into the parachain runtime.

-This allows the runtime to know which cross-chain messages are intended for it.
+This information allows the runtime to know which cross-chain messages are intended for it.

 Each parachain must supply a